harvester/docs/docs/install/pxe-boot-install.md

 }
 ```

 The config file declares a subnet and two groups.
-The first group is for hosts to boot with `CREATE` mode and the other one is for `JOIN` mode.
-By default, the iPXE path is chosen, but if it sees a PXE client, it also offers the iPXE image according to client architecture.
-Please prepare those images and a tftp server first.
+The first group is for hosts to boot using `CREATE` mode and the other one is for `JOIN` mode.
+By default, the iPXE path is chosen, but if it sees a PXE client it offers the iPXE image according to the client architecture.
+Please prepare those images and a TFTP server first.

-## Harvester configuration
+## Harvester Configuration

-For more information about Harvester configuration, please refer to the [Harvester configuration](./harvester-configuration.md).
+For more information about Harvester configuration, please refer to the [Harvester configuration](./harvester-configuration.md) page.

 Users can also provide configuration via kernel parameters.
-For example, to specify the `CREATE` install mode, the user can pass the `harvester.install.mode=create` kernel parameter when booting.
+For example, to specify the `CREATE` install mode, users can pass the `harvester.install.mode=create` kernel parameter when booting.
 Values passed through kernel parameters have higher priority than values specified in the config file.

 ## UEFI HTTP Boot support

-UEFI firmware supports loading a boot image from HTTP server.
-This section demonstrates how to use UEFI HTTP boot to load the iPXE program and perform the automatic installation.
+UEFI firmware supports loading a boot image from an HTTP server.
+This section demonstrates how to use UEFI HTTP boot to load the iPXE program and perform an automatic installation.

-### Serve the iPXE program
+### Serve the iPXE Program

-Download the iPXE UEFI program from http://boot.ipxe.org/ipxe.efi and make `ipxe.efi` can be downloaded from the HTTP server. e.g.:
+Download the iPXE UEFI program from http://boot.ipxe.org/ipxe.efi and make sure `ipxe.efi` can be downloaded from the HTTP server.
+For example:

 ```bash
 cd /usr/share/nginx/html/harvester/